Breathe the Air...Walk Barefoot on the Sand...Smell the Cedar... See the Windswept Pine...Hear the Owl... Awaken the Soul

 Tennis, pool and sauna facilities are centrally located for the enjoyment of all members and guests.
 A beach house, serving summer lunches, and a fleet of paddle boards and kayaks are located at the water's edge.
 In-house property management team provide L'Arbre Croche members unparalleled service and ease of ownership.

 Nature inspires art.
 L’Arbre Croche attracts artists and fosters an environment that opens the senses to art.
 The development itself is an art project with artistic principles of modernism, conforming to the natural environment, maximizing views and creating privacy for families.
 It is a place for music.
 From its earliest gatherings with the legendary Keelhaulers and northern Michigan's iconic Jelly Roll Blues Band the community embraces song and dance.
-L'Arbre Croche has become a regular tour stop for The Steel Wheels and Cold Tone Harvest.
+The L'Arbre Croche beach has become a favorite concert venue for these incredible musicians:

 "It was sometime after I had joined Bob's (Aikens) company that he started talking to me about land that he had recently acquired near Harbor Springs, and I still feel a sense of excitement when I recall the first time I laid my eyes on the property that was to become L'Arbre Croche.